-It's My Very Own - Bags of Love is a ministry that is so simple that nearly any congregation can do it.
+It's My Very Own - is a ministry that is so simple that nearly any congregation can do it.
 And the need is nearly universal across the nation.
 It is a ministry that exemplifies the method Jesus used in reaching people.